Tight Analysis of Priority Queuing Policy for Egress Traffic: Introduction

 Several practical algorithms, such as Priority Queuing ($PQ$), Weighted Round-Robin ($WRR$)~\cite{MK91}, and Weighted Fair Queuing ($WFQ$)~\cite{AD90}, are currently implemented in network switches. $PQ$ is the most fundamental algorithm, which selects the highest priority non-empty queue.
-This policy is implemented in many switches by default.
-In the $WRR$ algorithm, queues are selected according to the round robin policy based on the weight of packets corresponding to queues, i.e., the rate of selecting $Q^{(i)}$ in one round is proportional to $\alpha_{i}$ for each $i$.
-This algorithm is implemented in Cisco's Catalyst 2950~\cite{cat2950} and so on.
+This policy is implemented in many switches by default. (e.g., Cisco's Catalyst 2955 series~\cite{cat2955}) In the $WRR$ algorithm, queues are selected according to the round robin policy based on the weight of packets corresponding to queues, i.e., the rate of selecting $Q^{(i)}$ in one round is proportional to $\alpha_{i}$ for each $i$.
+This algorithm is implemented in Cisco's Catalyst 2955 series~\cite{cat2955} and so on.
 In the $WFQ$ algorithm, length of packets, as well as the priority values, are taken into consideration so that shorter packets are more likely to be scheduled.
-This algorithm is implemented in Cisco's Catalyst 6500~\cite{cat6500} and so on.
+This algorithm is implemented in Cisco's Catalyst 6500 series~\cite{cat6500} and so on.

 In spite of intensive studies on online buffer management and scheduling algorithms, to the best of our knowledge, there have been no research on the egress traffic control, which we focus on in this paper.
+Our purpose is to evaluate the performances of actual scheduling algorithms for egress queues.